hackoregon/transportation-systems/README.md

 ## License

-This project is licensed under the GNU 3 GENERAL PUBLIC LICENSE - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the MIT LICENSE - see the [LICENSE.md](LICENSE) file for details